 - If you are ill and your animal needs to see your veterinarian, contact the veterinarian to see what they recommend.

 In general, you should seek advice from your veterinarian to ensure that the animal gets appropriate care while minimizing the risk of transmitting disease to other people.
 The AVMA offers an excellent discussion of these issues and other related topics on their website.

 A Plan for The Future

-In the long run, it is wise to make provisions for your companion animals because of the possibility that they could outlive you.
+In the long run, whether you are navigating a public health emergency or not, it is wise to make provisions for your companion animals because of the possibility that they could outlive you.
 There are many resources available online to help you develop a plan.
 Here are some of the most frequently recommended steps to take: